-- 1. Slide the intrusion switch into the intrusion switch slot. - 2.
-Route the intrusion switch cable through the cable routing clips. - 3.
+- 1. Insert the intrusion switch into the intrusion switch slot. - 2.
+Slide the intrusion switch until it locks into position. - 3.
+Route the intrusion switch cable through the cable routing tab. - 4.
 Connect the intrusion switch cable to the connector on the system board.